-Yeah!
-You read the title right.
-I can bet that most of you might not even know what is cloud computing features.
 You may have heard a lot about cloud computing skills.
 But no!
 I am not talking about that.
-And yes, I am not confused.
+And yes, I am not in confusion.
 As a matter of fact, I am actually here to clear the confusion between these two.
-I am not here to distinguish between the two, but obviously, I would be showing you the top languages in which cloud computing features was developed and how it came into existence.
+I am not here to distinguish between the two, but I will show you the top languages in which cloud computing features were developed and how they came into existence.

 Cloud Computing Features and its Existence